A Deep Learning-Based Fully Automated Pipeline for Regurgitant Mitral Valve Anatomy Analysis From 3D Echocardiography

 \section{Conclusion}

-We presented a fully automated, 3D CNN-based pipeline for MV segmentation from 3DTEE and identification of anatomical landmarks and relevant features in regurgitant MVs.
-The designed pipeline improves the workflow for MV segmentation and anatomical quantification of the mitral annulus and leaflets, providing consistent and repeatable results in a comprehensive and fast way.
-This pipeline will potentially lead to a more reproducible and time-efficient quantification of MV anatomy to support the diagnosis of MR and planning of MV repair, with a potential future extension to intraoperative support in transcatheter MV repair surgeries.
+A fully automated, 3D CNN-based pipeline was introduced for \gls{mv} segmentation from \gls{3dtee} and identification of anatomical landmarks and relevant features in regurgitant \gls{mv}s.
+The designed pipeline improves the workflow for \gls{mv} segmentation and anatomical quantification of the mitral annulus and leaflets, providing consistent and repeatable results in a comprehensive and fast way.
+This pipeline will potentially lead to a more reproducible and time-efficient quantification of \gls{mv} anatomy to support the diagnosis of \gls{mr} and planning of \gls{mv} repair, with a potential future extension to intraoperative support in transcatheter \gls{mv} repair surgeries.